 Caring for Your Rabbit

-This Rabbit care guide from Oxbow Animal Health will teach you everything you need to know about keeping your pet rabbit healthy and happy.
+This Caring for Your Rabbit guide from Oxbow Animal Health will teach you everything you need to know about keeping your pet healthy and happy.

 Your rabbit is a herbivore, which means he eats only plant material.